-Where children below compulsory school age are offered a place at the School, they will be entitled to attend the School full-time in the September following their fourth birthday.
-A child reaches compulsory school age on the prescribed day following his/her fifth birthday (or on his/her fifth birthday if it falls on a prescribed day).
+Where students below compulsory school age are offered a place at the School, they will be entitled to attend the School full-time in the September following their fourth birthday.
+A student reaches compulsory school age on the prescribed day following his/her fifth birthday (or on his/her fifth birthday if it falls on a prescribed day).
 The prescribed days correspond to school terms.
 They are 31 December, 31 March and 31 August.

-Parents may defer their child's entry to the school until later in the School year but not beyond the point at which the child reaches compulsory school age, and not beyond the beginning of the final term of the School year the offer was made for, whichever is the sooner.
-Where the parents wish, children may attend part-time until later in the School year but not beyond the point at which they reach compulsory school age.
-Parents must contact the Headteacher to make these arrangements.
+Parent(s)/carer(s) may defer their child's entry to the school until later in the School year but not beyond the point at which the student(s) reaches compulsory school age, and not beyond the beginning of the final term of the School year the offer was made for, whichever is the sooner.
+Where the parent(s)/carer(s) wish, students may attend part-time until later in the School year but not beyond the point at which they reach compulsory school age.
+Parent(s)/carer(s) must contact the Headteacher to make these arrangements.